-For duplication any of the other mentioned format apart from ROM can be used for DVD, Blu-ray or CD duplication.
-However, the majority of duplicated discs are Recordable (R’s), and are created and finalised in a Blu-ray, DVD or CD duplicator towers.
+For duplication, any of the other mentioned formats, apart from ROM, can be used for DVD, Blu-ray or CD duplication.
+However, the majority of duplicated discs are recordable (R’s), and are created and finalised in Blu-ray, DVD or CD duplicator towers.

-The image below depicts the data layer of popular disc formats, and on head to head comparision, it is quite clear and easy to identify different types of optical discs from the colour of the discs data surface.
+The above image [Fig 6] depicts the data layer of popular disc formats, and on head to head comparision it is quite clear and easy to identify different types of optical discs from the colour of the discs data surface.

-As with most things, a variety of quality is available, however, for reliability it is advised to use grade A discs to minimise chances of any data corruption.
+As with most things, a variety of quality is available, however to minimise chances of any data corruption it is advised to use grade A discs.